 Butter: soft butter is used and adds flavor and a browned crust to the outside of the tenderloin.

-Herbs: fresh rosemary and thyme are used to add herbed flavor to the outside of the beef.
+Herbs: fresh rosemary is used to add beautiful herbed flavor to the beef.

 Garlic: a few gloves of garlic finely minced will enhance the flavor outside of the beef with the butter and herbs.